fkabell3/arinstall/README.md

 # Artix/Arch Linux Installer

-arinstall is a Linux installer written in Bourne shell.
+arinstall is a Linux installer written in POSIX shell.
 It is capable of cross installing Artix (OpenRC) from the Arch live installation medium and vice versa.
 Bloated software is avoided wherever possible.
 BIOS/MBR, EFI/{PMBR,GPT}, LVM, LUKS disk encryption, and HiDPI are all supported.<br>

 suckless.org's `dwm` and `dmenu` enable a keyboard-centric graphical interface.
 Scripts placed in `/usr/local/bin/` allow for the following: